darinw7/darinw7.github.io/essays/smart-questions.md

 ## Introduction - Importance of Asking Smart Questions
 In the field of software enginnering, communicating with others is certainly one of the core aspects besides actually creating code.
 With that, comes asking questions when challenges arise, or something is too confusing or difficult to understand.
 However, one of the most overlooked part is that its not just about looking for the answer - but instead asking the right questions.
-Creating questions that are clear and precise allow others to respond with more useful information and.
+Creating questions that are clear and precise allow others to respond with information that is more useful and informative.

 ## Analyzing a Smart Question
+Example:

 Stack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
 There I found examples of good questions and bad questions, which could probably be improved.